 Not many people known that Bath has got a lot of museum, even if is a small town.
 The most known Bath museum is the “Fashion Museum Bath”.
 It is holding an impressive collection of dress old more than 400 years.
 The Holburne Museum is in a majestic and prestigious building.
 This museum is not that far from one of the iconic scenarios of Bath, the Pulteney bridge.
 Literally just 5 minutes far.
 The other museums of Bath worth to be visited are the Bath Aqua Theatre of Glass and the Museum of Bath at Work.
-Last one can take you through a proper trip into the past, from the Roman Era to the Victorian Splendour.
+The last one can take you through a proper trip into the past, from the Roman Era to the Victorian Splendour.

 Romans Baths – Bath on day itinerary – Thermae Bath

 Bath is most known for the Roman Baths.
-This amazing and old complex is in the center of the Town.
+This amazing and old complex is in the centre of the Town.
 You can find it near Bath Abbey.
 Due there are not many directions to this landmark, follow your Gps toward the Abbey, and you will find the way.

 You can purchase your tickets online and save some money, sometimes they offer a 10% discount when booking through the website.